 Interviews with various stakeholders, IPs, MoET and others, confirmed that the collaborative efforts that UNFPA put in place with the stakeholders in health and education, including communities yielded benefits in strengthening capacities for the secondary school teachers for quality delivery of LBSE, in addition to training the head teachers to enhance their support and oversight in the delivery of the subject in schools.
 Based on pre and post tests administered to A&Y, there is increased knowledge, skills and positive attitudes of the pupils to overcome social risks leading to harmful behaviours further, interviews confirmed that the boys and girls were able to make sound choices on. the in-school training also facilitated the teachers to learn and address the arising challenges with the implementation processes.
-With all these
+With all these efforts in place including the support of teacher to access of SRHR, interviews confirmed that incidences of early and unintended pregnancies had reduced among the adolescent girls in school (Interviews with MoET, CO and IPs and reviews of CP documents).

 There was confirmed contribution of UNFPA in the support of the government in the adoption of the CSE package for the out-of-school technically and financially.
 The support included a Training Manual, Facilitator Guide, Youth Pamphlets, Music Videos and a Tune me mobile platform.
 The 7CP also supported the development of framework for CSE for young people out-of-school which outlines the minimum package for the subject.
 UNFPA further supported capacity development of CSOs providing CSE for young people out of school including the subrecipients to Global Fund on quality delivery of LBSE.
-In addition, the CO capacity building of the health service practitioners reaching the adolescent and young people on CSE ensuring they understood and delivered AYFHS without marginalizing or prejudicing them (Interviews with teachers, MoET and CO staff).
-Further, teachers in the schools visited during the CPE confirmed that the sensitization that have been implemented beyond the schools, with the members, community including business communities, taxi drivers who were identified as the key perpetrators of early and unintended pregnancies among the adolescent, the boarding hostels owners, among others and these were reported to be instrumental in checking on the behaviours of the adolescent and young people.
+In addition, the CO capacity building of the health service practitioners reaching the adolescent and young people on CSE ensuring they understood and delivered AYFHS without marginalizing prejudicing them (Interviews with teachers, MoET and CO staff).
+Further, teachers in the schools visited during the CPE confirmed that the sensitization that have been implemented beyond the schools, with the community members, including business communities, taxi drivers who were identified as the key perpetrators of early and unintended pregnancies among the adolescent, the boarding hostels owners, among others and these were reported to be teacher-training colleges within the country, UNFPA, in collaboration with the MoET and UNESCO supported Lesotho College of Education to review, based on an assessment results, its guidance and counselling course to improve content on CSE, targeting the student-teachers as young people and as future teachers.
+At the time of the CPE, the CSE of Higher Learning, after which it will be offered at both Diploma and Degree levels.
+It is hoped that this will ensure institutionalization of CSE.